MGaden/country-location-timezone/README.md

 country-location-timezone
 ==============================
-Basic library for Country list and those state with lat and long, timezones
+Basic library for Country list and those states with lat and long, timezones

 # Install